MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/file.md

 ## File actions

 > [!IMPORTANT]
 > The file actions may not work as expected if they access files that require elevated privileges, while Power Automate doesn't run with administrator rights.
+You can find more information regarding running Power Automate as administrator in [Run Power Automate with elevated rights](../how-to/run-as-administrator.md).

 ### <a name="iffileaction"></a> If file exists